About This Author

 #1057828

 Today is a Sunday, on which it's been my habit, recently, to take another look at random older blog entries.
-This time, the dice landed on one from just under two years ago: "A Gift Beyond Price, Almost Free
+This time, the dice landed on one from just under two years ago: "A Gift Beyond Price, Almost FreeOpen in new Window.

 In it, I comment on a New Yorker article from the previous year, which in turn was a book review.
-The article is still available as of today.
+The article Open in new Window. is still available as of today.

 Now, usually, I go through and comment on things that have changed, or point out where I embarrassed myself with my comments.
 For the latter, I will admit to misspelling Rush drummer/lyricist Neil Peart's name in that entry.
 Apologies, Neil Peart's Ghost.
 Not that he read my blog even when he was alive.